ActiveSolution/introduction-to-git/exercise-13-rewriting-history-completely/README.md

 2. Make some changes to your code, for example add 3 files in 3 separate commits.

-At this point you may realise that file number 2 never should have been committed at all.
-And maybe the commits should really have been just 1 commit.

-3. ´rebase´ your changes interactively to make the suggested changes.
+3. ´rebase´ your changes interactively to changes to the history.